graphcore-research/graphcore-research.github.io/_posts/2025-06/2025-06-04-cube-root-formats.md

 When quantising these distributions, there is a difficult tradeoff between a wide range to represent the extreme values (a few examples causing very large MSE) and a tight range to represent the common values (a small MSE accumulated over many examples).

 One way to get around this is to use block absmax scaling.
-Before quantising, first break the input data up into blocks of size `block_size` (e.g. `32`), calculate the absolute maximum of each block, divide each element by this value, then quantise both the absolute maximum and the scaled values.
+Before quantising, first break up the input data into blocks of size `block_size` (e.g. `32`), calculate the absolute maximum of each block, divide each element by this value, and then quantise both the absolute maximum and the scaled values.
 In code:

 ```python
 block_size = 32